-(This article is excerpted from the first chapter of Guerrilla Marketing for Artists: How 100 Collectors Can Bulletproof Your Art Career.)
+(This post is excerpted from the first chapter of Guerrilla Marketing for Artists: How 100 Collectors Can Bulletproof Your Art Career.)

 You can find dozens upon dozens of art marketing articles within the 500+ posts in this blog.
 You can comb the Internet to discover tons of art marketing articles.
 If you want exposure to a concise plan that you can tailor to fit your needs, I recommend my book, Guerrilla Marketing for Artists.
 It jam-packed with the best information and ideas I’ve learned and passed along to artists for more than two decades.

 Guerrilla Marketing for Artists: Learn how 100 Collectors Can Bulletproof Your Art Career – Order Your Copy Today!